fordfishman/git-version-control/session-1.md

 ![git status](img/git_status.png)

 This command prints out a lot of information.
 It says we are on the main branch (more on this in the future).
 It says we are up to date with `origin/main`.
-This means thats GitHub doesn't have any commits that aren't present locally and vice versa.
+This means thats GitHub doesn't have any commits that aren't present locally, and we don't have any local commits that aren't reflected in GitHub.
 It then lists `README.md` in red as modified but not yet staged, as well the commands for how to stage it.
 Finally, it says that nothing has yet been added to commit yet.

 <br>